adefossez/julius/README.md

 <img src="./logo.png" alt="Representation of the convolutions filters used for the efficient resampling."
 width="500px"></p>

+## News

+- 26/01/2021: __`julius` 0.2.2 released:__ fixing normalization of filters in lowpass and resample to avoid very low frequencies to be leaked.
+  Switch from zero padding to replicate padding (uses first/last value instead of 0) to avoid discontinuities with strong artifacts.
+- 20/01/2021: `julius` implementation of resampling is now officially <a href="https://github.com/pytorch/audio/pull/1087">part of Torchaudio.</a>

 ## Installation

 `julius` requires python 3.6.
 To install: